jobisoft/TbSync/README.md

 # TbSync
-[Thunderbird Add-On] Sync contacts, tasks and events to Thunderbird using Exchange ActiveSync (EAS).
+[Thunderbird Add-On] Sync contacts, tasks and events to Thunderbird.
+The following sync provider are available
+* Exchange ActiveSync (EAS)
+* CalDAV/CardDAV, via DAV-4-TbSync

 Further details can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki) of the TbSync project.